-This global bank offers loans and lines of credit to fund your personal needs.
+This global bank offers personal loans and lines of credit to fund life’s big expenses.

 First, am I eligible?